BeABetterHumanBeing/transcendentalism/README.md

 (to create a standalone JAR file suitable for deployment)

 Allowed integer command flags: `server` (to start at a port other than 80).
+If `sync` flag is set, will sync static resources (i.e. images) to the cloud instead of starting a server.

 ## License